-With the days shortening towards the solstice, we’ve reached that time of year when darkness looms before we leave work.
-But just because it’s trickier to exercise in the evenings doesn’t mean you have to opt for the treadmill.
+With the solstice at hand, we’ve reached that time of year when darkness falls before we’re off work and our morning runs may take place before sunrise.
+But just because it’s dark out doesn’t mean you have to opt for the treadmill.

-Invest in a few pieces of visibility gear, follow a few safety rules, and you can run or walk at night feeling secure that you’ll be seen.
+Invest in a few pieces of visibility gear, follow a few safety rules, and you can run or walk at night or in the early morning feeling secure that you’ll be seen.

 1. Let Your Feet Flash.
 Reflective running shoes are a must for anyone who runs regularly at night.
 Because your feet are the fastest moving part of you, they will flash in the streetlights, alerting motorists.

 2. Banish Black.
 You want to be wearing light colored clothing that will show up in headlights.
 Think bright – fleeces in white, yellow, and day-glo colors like orange and green will help you be seen.

 3. Shine in the Light.
 Wear an orange reflective safety vest or clothing with reflective stripes on the front, back, and sides.
 Anything that flashes is great.
 One of the simplest options: “Slapit” reflective safety bands you just snap on.
 Put them around your wrists, ankles, or arms, then just squeeze a button to activate the LED light.